 Stop navigating from one website to another, and read ALL the information you need before you leave home.

-Madrid trains are managed by Renfe Operadora.
+The Madrid Cercanías comprises 11 railway lines and are managed by Renfe Operadora.
 It’s a public company in charge of managing all the passenger train routes throughout Spain.